jasonmccreary/blog-posts/2012-04-21-louisville-php-user-group.md

 ---
 ***Update**: The Louisville PHP User Group is now on [Meetup.com][1].
 Join the group for future updates.*

 For years I have looked for a Louisville PHP User Group.
 As Louisville is primarily a .NET town, my hopes for PHP have never been high.
-Unfortunately the Louisville tech community doesn&rsquo;t cross pollinate.
+Unfortunately the Louisville tech community doesn't cross pollinate.
 Nonetheless, I have come across several developers and shops over the years using PHP.
 So there *is* PHP in Louisville.

 > If you want something done, do it yourself.

-So I&rsquo;m starting the Louisville PHP User Group.
+So I'm starting the Louisville PHP User Group.
 The first meetup will mostly be a meet and greet.
-We&rsquo;ll vote on a group name.
+We'll vote on a group name.
 Something catchy like *LouPUG* or *PHINKY*.
-I&rsquo;ll also provide a brief recap from attending [php[tek]][2] the week before.
-And of course they&rsquo;ll be PHP swag.
+I'll also provide a brief recap from attending [php[tek]][2] the week before.
+And of course they'll be PHP swag.

 The proposed schedule is to meet the last Wednesday of the month.
 Details for our first meetup are below.
 Please [comment][3] with your interest and help us spread the word.